Berlusconi probed over 1993 Mafia bombings

 25 Settembre 2019

-Palermo, September 25 - Ex-premier Silvio Berlusconi is being investigated by Florence prosecutors in relation to a series of Mafia bombings in 1993, sources said on Wednesday.
-The news emerged after Berlusconi's jailed former aide Marcello Dell'Utri, who is a defendant in a trial into alleged negotiations between the State and Cosa Nostra in the early 1990s to stop the bombing campaign, presented documentation to a court.
+Palermo, September 25 -Ex-premier Silvio Berlusconi is being investigated by Florence prosecutors in relation to a series of Mafia bombings in 1993, sources said on Wednesday.
+The news emerged after Berlusconi's lawyers presented documentation to a court after the media magnate was called to testify in a case involving his jailed former aide Marcello Dell'Utri.
+Dell'Utri is a defendant in a trial into alleged negotiations between the State and Cosa Nostra in the early 1990s to stop the Mafia bombing campaign.
+Two previous probes into Berlusconi and the bombings were shelved.
+The ex-premier's lawyers, Franco Coppi and Nicolò Ghedini, said in a statement that the fact Berlusconi was named as being under investigation was a formality, adding they were confident this probe would be closed too.

 LE RUBRICHE